 Steering Committee Members

-Our steering committee of oncology experts will identify the leading ideas that may help make a difference in the lives of Canadians living with cancer.
+Our Steering Committee of oncology experts will identify the leading ideas that may help make a difference in the lives of Canadians living with cancer.

-President, Lung Cancer Canada
+- Christina Sit Programs Director, Lung Cancer Canada